Joe-McCann/cs-241-hugo-notes/content/course/computerNetworking/Sections/whatIsANetwork.md

 $$
 E(K_n)=\frac{n(n-1)}{2}
 $$
 where $n$ is the number of hosts in our system.
-Note that the symbol $K_n$ is from graph theory in which this represents the [complete graph](https://mathworld.wolfram.com/CompleteGraph.html) of $n$ vertices: a graph where every vertice is connected to all others.
+Note that the symbol $K_n$ is from graph theory in which this represents the [complete graph](https://mathworld.wolfram.com/CompleteGraph.html) of $n$ vertices: a graph where every vertex is connected to all others.
 The function $E$ counts how many edges we have between vertices in the graph.

 This is bad as we scale $\Theta(n^2)$ as we add more and more hosts into our system.
 In a world with $1$ million hosts (of which there are many more in the modern world) we would need around $10^{12}$ links between devices!
 This is not feasible and thus we need another way.